-- Quoting text: copying the source's exact words and marking them off with quotation marks - Paraphrasing text: representing the source's ideas in your own words (without quotation marks) - Summarizing text: representing the source's main ideas in your own words (without quotation marks) - Reproducing media: embedding pictures, videos, audio, graphic elements, etc. into your document provides a few tips on the why, where, and when of good citation practice.
+- Quoting text: copying the source's exact words and marking them off with quotation marks - Paraphrasing text: representing the source's ideas in your own words (without quotation marks) - Summarizing text: representing the source's main ideas in your own words (without quotation marks) - Reproducing media: embedding pictures, videos, audio, graphic elements, etc. into your document citation at the point of use and following-up with bibliographical reference at the end of your document is essential to avoid a charge of plagiarism.
+The following video provides a few tips on the why, where, and when of good citation practice.